Healthy and fun lunch ideas that are perfect for school or home. Even the pickiest of young eaters will love these nutritious and delicious lunches!

 - Salami or pepperoni (make pizza on a stick or eat with cheese and crackers)

-- Tuna salad sandwich
+- Tuna salad, egg salad, or chickpea salad

 - Beans (my boys love roasted chickpeas and black bean dip!
 You can also make a quesadilla!)

 - Nut butter (peanut butter, almond butter, or use sun butter for nut allergies!
 Make a sandwich, spread on crackers or fruit, or spread on a tortilla with fruit and roll up!)

 - Beef jerky